theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

 |       |       > A file with the analyzed data from all the good samples
 |       |
 |       |---- emb_csv_files.zip
-|               > A zip file with the EMB.csv files of all plants
+|               > A zip file with the EMB.csv files of all plants (Session 1, 2 & 3)
 |
 |- models/
 |       |---- model.pickle